 vegetable oil or butter for frying

 Preparation: Combine milk, honey and yeast in a medium bowl.
 Whisk together and let stand until foamy.
 Stir in cooled butter.
-In a separate bowl combine the flours, salt and baking powder.
+In a separate bowl combine the flours and salt.
 Make an indentation in the center of the dry mixture and stir in liquid mixture, slowly, until blended.
 Without stirring vigorously, blend in whisked eggs just until combined.
 Cover and let rise at room temperature for about 1 1/2 hours or until doubled in volume.

 Cooking: Heat a thick-bottomed skillet (or a blini, crepe, or plett pan) over medium-high heat.
 Dip the halved potato in oil, or coat with butter and grease the pan lightly (this is the traditional way, a paper towel or oil brush may also be used).
 Pour some batter in the pan.
 Some chefs use a special "blini roller" to spread the batter evenly and paper-thin, otherwise, move the pan while pouring to help spread the batter, or make very small bliny, which will be able to spread themselves (use about 1 tbl.).
 When the blin is golden brown on its underside (should happen in under 1 minute), flip over and brown the other side.
 Repeat.